dennislee22/dennislee22.github.io/docs/cdppvc/gpuocp.md

 ---
 ## Assumption

-- The software version of the CDP Private Cloud Data Services components in this demo is described below.
+- The software version of each CDP Private Cloud Data Services components in this demo is described below.

 | Software       | Version         |
 |:-------------|:------------------|